 The day is divided between the kitchen, fast foods, bakery and classroom projects, where the learners study maths, communications and personal effectiveness in addition to other courses.

 On completion of the modules learners are presented with FETAC Certificates Level 3-4 and can progress to further education and/or employment.

-Limerick Youth Service’s Early Childhood Education and Care Support Course is a two year FETAC Level 4 course that equips learners with the skills necessary to pursue a career and further study in the Childcare profession.
+Limerick Youth Service’s Early Childhood Education and Care Support Course is a two year QQI Level 4 course that equips learners with the skills necessary to pursue a career and further study in the Childcare profession.

 On enrolling students study four modules: Communications, Child Development, Information Technology and Work Experience

 The child development part of the course is based around portfolio work and their work experience placement covering aspects such as:

 - Key stages of child development

 - Exploring the relationship between play and child development

 - Looking at the skills that children develop and use in different types of play activities

 - Preparing a play activity that meets the basic developmental needs of a child